All transcripts (JD, LLM and PhD) are ordered through the York University Registrar’s Office. Both digital and printed transcripts are available.

 Official Law Only Transcript

 The official transcript for the JD degree is comprised of a summary of course enrollment, grades, and sessional academic decisions.
-This transcript will also include clinical program evaluations, if applicable.
+This transcript will also include clinical program evaluations, which are not released at the same time as final grades.
 This transcript is available in digital and printed formats.
 Digital format can be viewed and Note that the law only transcript does not include information on any other studies at York.
 If you require a comprehensive record of your entire time at York, including joint programs, please request an Official York Transcript.